Vietnam with Alison Roman

 Who is leading the trip?

 Modern Adventure and our network of local partners and expert local guides.
-We have decades of travel experience.
-We craft experiences that produce extraordinary moments, and lasting bonds, with the people with whom we travel and the places we visit.
+We have decades of travel experience crafting experiences that produce extraordinary moments, and lasting bonds, with the people with whom we travel and the places we visit.

 WHO IS GOING ON THIS TRIP?